maribethpierce/pythonTesting/horoscope.md

 2. Send me some automated tests using pytest to exercise the horoscope method

+	I'm working under the assumption that the end goal of this function is "Return horoscope for given date"

+	Under that assumption, I've written the tests such that they will guide the refactoring of the function so that it fulfills that requirement.

 3. Send me an email answering: how do you handle learning new skills and give me a good example of how you overcame a situation where you had to learn something new?